-The problems in the shipyards went further along the maritime supply chain and design and service companies along with equipment companies were the next to face financial problems.
-However, these were often smaller companies and more financially solid.
+Problems and Perspectives in Management, Volume 17, Issue 4, 2019 these were often smaller companies and more financially solid.
 Despite this fact, the equipment industry saw a heavy contraction in turnover, value added and net operating margin.
 The largest equipment company, Rolls Royce Commercial Marine, lost engagements and capital in Norway.
-However, as part of a huge international group, they kept financially solid given the depth of the crisis.
+However, as part of a huge international group, they kept financially solid, given the depth of the crisis.